rebortg/doc-test/docs/quickstart.rst

 A Quickstart should cover the installation via ISO. configure LAN and WAN Interfaces services like SSH, DNS, DHCP simple firewall and NAT.
-Every article must have a reference to a deeper look
+Every article must have a reference to a deeper look.

+vyos

+1.1.1.1